beyluta/WinWidgets/README.md

 - 🖱️ Develop your widgets from anywhere then simply drag and drop to easily port it over
 - ⌨️ Have better control over your widget's window with built-in front-end tags

+## Download
+You can find the latest version of WinWidgets on the [release page](https://github.com/beyluta/WinWidgets/releases) of the official GitHub repository.

+<i>Versions of WinWidgets < v1.3.0 requires Visual Studio and some .NET packages to be preinstalled.
+Newer versions of the Software (>= 1.3.0) do not have this dependency.</i>

 ## Screenshots and usage

 #### Drag & Drop your widgets to install